 ISU offers two distinct waivers: one awarded to students who have earned an A.A. or an A.S. degree, and another awarded to students who have earned an A.A.S. degree.
 Associate degrees with titles other than these will be evaluated on a case-by-case basis.

-The courses waived in each of these cases, as well as the courses waived for General Education Core Transfers, can be viewed in the table below.
+The courses waived in each of these cases, as well as the courses waived for Indiana College Core (ICC), can be viewed in the table below.

 |Ethics and Social Responsibility||✅|